Ariescyn/EldenRing-Save-Manager/README.md

-This is my first GUI app and have been using it since release.
+This is my first GUI app and have been using it since DS3.
 Figured i would share it with all the issues of people losing their progress. i would love suggestions/advice!
 Email me at scyntacks94@gmail.com

 I can easily modify this program to work with dark souls 3 or other games.
 Just let me know.